-13.12 - Combine Calibration Validation
+13.9 - Combine Calibration Validation

-After combine calibration is performed for any sensing mode, test that the combine is sensing and working properly.
+After combine calibration is performed, test that the combine is sensing and working properly.

 - 1. Make sure the combine and header are running and at full idle. - 2.
-Set a cutting height via the combine controls (please refer to section 16.5 through 16.6 on how to set cut height for each mode). - Lift the header straight up to the top and hit resume.
+Set a cutting height via the combine controls. - 3.
+Lift the header straight up to the top and hit resume.
 Watch for correct and accurate positioning to setpoint.
-Once this is confirmed working, then: - 4.
-Lift the header all the way up and TILT it over fully to one side and hit resume.
+Once this is confirmed working, then: - Lift the header all the way up and TILT it over fully to one side and hit resume.
 Watch that low side stops pushing down and header levels off before going to final setpoint.
 If this is working then you are good to go.

-13.13 - Other Combine Settings
+13.10 - Other Combine Settings